Moo-Moo-n/Blackjack-Card-Counting/README.md

    `powershell
    pyinstaller --onefile --windowed main.py
    `
 3. Your distributable executable will be under dist\main.exe.
-Share that file with friends; they won't need Python installed.
+Share that file with friends; they will not need Python installed.

 If you want to customize the executable name or icon, PyInstaller flags such as --name and --icon work as usual.